christianmerkwirth/cloudRTools/rstudio-sparklyr/README.md

 ## Quickstart

 Note that significant costs may occur depending on the usage.
 Please remember to delete any GCloud resources not longer in use.
-If you feel confident to proceed, clone this github repo, edit and run the run_gcloud script.
+If you feel confident to proceed, clone this github repo, *edit and run the run_gcloud script*.

 ```bash
 cd rstudio-sparklyr